System Design Space

 How it is usually implemented now

-• The API checks the access token (issuer, audience, expiry, signature).
+• The API validates token signature, issuer, audience, expiry, and not-before time.

-• AuthZ runs on the API or in a dedicated policy engine.
+• Authorization runs in the API or through a dedicated access-policy mechanism.

-• mTLS to confirm service identity at the network level.
+• mTLS proves service identity at the secure channel level.

-• Fine-grained AuthZ by policy-as-code for internal APIs.
+• Use fine-grained authorization policies for internal APIs.

-• Separate policy store and policy decision point.
+• Separate the policy store and policy decision point from application code.

-• JIT access, least privilege, periodic access review.
+• JIT access, least privilege, and access reviews reduce accumulated permissions.

 OAuth 2.0 + PKCE

-Note: Use Authorization Code Flow + PKCE; Do not use implicit flow.
+Note: Use Authorization Code Flow with PKCE; avoid implicit flow in new systems.

 OpenID Connect (OIDC)

-For: Authentication layer on top of OAuth 2.0
+Use: Authentication layer on top of OAuth 2.0.

 SAML 2.0